 SAFE PAYMENTS

-It is characterised by a mild, delicate and moderately savoury taste and an aromatic smell of fresh milk.
-It has a thin, hard, straw-yellow rind, which tends to be darker if the cheese is more aged.
-It is a cheese rich in protein, phosphorus, calcium, lipids and vitamin B2, with a rather low percentage of lactose.
+It is characterised by a mild, delicate and moderately savoury taste and an aromatic scent of fresh milk.
+It has a thin, hard rind with a straw-yellow colour, which tends to be darker the more the cheese is matured.
+This cheese is rich in protein, phosphorus, calcium, lipids and vitamin B2, with a rather low lactose content.

 Ingredients